cloudmesh/cloudmesh-manual/docs-source/source/installation/quickstart/quickstart.rst

    cms debug on
    cms debug on

-In case of `on` the following values are set:
+In the case of `on` the following values are set:

 .. code:: bash